-Making funds available to designated persons
+Making funds available to persons connected with the former Iraqi regime

-13.-(1) A person ("P") must not make funds available directly or indirectly to a designated person if P knows, or has reasonable cause to suspect, that P is making the funds so available.

-- (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence.

-(4) The reference in paragraph (1) to making funds available indirectly to a designated person includes, in particular, a reference to making them available to a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.
+- 10.-(1) A person ("P") must not make funds available directly or indirectly to a designated person if P knows, or has reasonable cause to suspect, that P is making the funds so available. - (2) Paragraph (1) is subject to Part 5 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) The reference in paragraph (1) to making funds available indirectly to a designated person includes, in particular, a reference to making them available to a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.

-Making funds available for benefit of designated persons
+Making funds available for benefit of persons connected with the former Iraqi regime

-14.-(1) A person ("P") must not make funds available to any person for the benefit of a designated person if P knows, or has reasonable cause to suspect, that P is making the funds so available.

-- (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of this regulation- - (a) funds are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.
+- 11.-(1) A person ("P") must not make funds available to any person for the benefit of a designated person if P knows, or has reasonable cause to suspect, that P is making the funds so available. - (2) Paragraph (1) is subject to Part 5 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of this regulation- - (a) funds are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.

-Making economic resources available to designated persons
+Making economic resources available to persons connected with the former Iraqi regime

-15.-(1) A person ("P") must not make economic resources available directly or indirectly to a designated person if P knows, or has reasonable cause to suspect-

-- (a) that P is making the economic resources so available, and - (b) that the designated person would be likely to exchange the economic resources for, or use them in exchange for, funds, goods or services. - (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence.

-(4) The reference in paragraph (1) to making economic resources available indirectly to a designated person includes, in particular, a reference to making them available to a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.
+- 12.-(1) A person ("P") must not make economic resources available directly or indirectly to a designated person if P knows, or has reasonable cause to suspect- - (a) that P is making the economic resources so available, and - (b) that the designated person would be likely to exchange the economic resources for, or use them in exchange for, funds, goods or services. - (2) Paragraph (1) is subject to Part 5 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) The reference in paragraph (1) to making economic resources available indirectly to a designated person includes, in particular, a reference to making them available to a person who is owned or controlled directly or indirectly (within the meaning of regulation 7) by the designated person.

-Making economic resources available for benefit of designated persons
+Making economic resources available for benefit of persons connected with the former Iraqi regime

-16.-(1) A person ("P") must not make economic resources available to any person for the benefit of a designated person if P knows, or has reasonable cause to suspect, that P is making the economic resources so available.

-- (2) Paragraph (1) is subject to Part 6 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of paragraph (1)- - (a) economic resources are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.
+- 13.-(1) A person ("P") must not make economic resources available to any person for the benefit of a designated person if P knows, or has reasonable cause to suspect, that P is making the economic resources so available. - (2) Paragraph (1) is subject to Part 5 (Exceptions and licences). - (3) A person who contravenes the prohibition in paragraph (1) commits an offence. - (4) For the purposes of paragraph (1)- - (a) economic resources are made available for the benefit of a designated person only if that person thereby obtains, or is able to obtain, a significant financial benefit, and - (b) "financial benefit" includes the discharge (or partial discharge) of a financial obligation for which the designated person is wholly or partly responsible.